Smart Solutions: Smart Technology, Smart Homes & Smart Energy

-What is Blockchain?
 Blockchain is the technology that underpins digital currency such as Bitcoin.
 It’s part of a network of smart solutions that allow digital information to be distributed, but not duplicated.
 With Blockchain, each unique piece of data can only have one owner.
 It can be used to record transactions across multiple computers, avoiding the risk of any comprising record being changed without all the subsequent blocks in the chain being modified.

-What’s the benefit?
 Doing business through Blockchain removes the need for an intermediary to ensure the transaction is secure and trustworthy.
 In essence, this translates into quicker transactions, lower costs, and a reduced risk of fraud.

-What’s a smart Blockchain?
 Smart Blockchain is a modern and updated generation of Blockchain interfaces that allows one or more smart contracts to handle accurate and faultless data from the transactions of a decentralized chain.
 This can happen at the same moment the transaction takes place while storing and registering these bits of data simultaneously in new blocks.

-What’s the difference between Blockchain and Smart Blockchain?
 Smart Blockchain can classify transactions based on the subject matter.
 An example is the ability to trade several types of cryptocurrency (Bitcoin, Litecoin, Etherum, Ripple, etc.) in a network comprised of independent Blockchains.
 This can be done by increasing the number of BPSCs (Block Producer Smart Contract) in the network.
 The important point to remember is that their subjects are not related to each other.

-How is it used in practice?
+So how is it used in practice?
 If you’re running a business and you want a smart contract to award £100 to a charity for every 100 Likes on your Facebook page, the “Likes” and “cryptocurrency transfer” are two separate transactions of one project that can be stored and registered by just one BPSC. integrated into one Smart Blockchain.
 Smart Blockchains have also been harnessed to develop smart energy, by allowing peer-to-peer electricity trading.

 Smart solutions in healthcare are collectively known under the term “Smart Healthcare”.
 Smart Healthcare uses technology that generates better tools to diagnose illnesses and deliver enhanced treatment for patients.
 In essence, Smart Healthcare refers to a panoply of smart solutions that improve the quality of life for anyone affected.